Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Active, population-based surveillance for Salmonella has been conducted throughout New Mexico since 2004 as part of the New Mexico Emerging Infections Program (NMEIP) FoodNet system.
 Medical records for residents of New Mexico with salmonellosis are reviewed for demographic and other epidemiologic information.
 Through this surveillance system New Mexico EIP is able to examine and describe Salmonella infections in the state.
 Data from New Mexico and other EIP FoodNet sites are aggregated by the Centers for Disease Control and Prevention to generate national estimates.

-In 2010, salmonellosis was the second most commonly identified bacterial foodborne disease in New Mexico with 341 cases.
-Figure 1 shows, except in 2008 when New Mexico experienced multiple outbreaks of salmonellosis, the incidence has been steady in both the United States and New Mexico, with annual rates well above the Healthy People objective of 6.8 cases per 100,000 population.
+In 2022, salmonellosis was the second most commonly identified bacterial foodborne disease in New Mexico with 468 cases.
+Figure 1 shows, except in 2008 and 2015 when New Mexico experienced multiple outbreaks of salmonellosis, the incidence has been steady in both the United States and New Mexico, with annual rates well above the Healthy People 2030 objective of 11.5 cases per 100,000 population.
 Cases occurred year round, with more cases during the summer months (Figure 2).
 As with other enteric infections, the incidence was highest among young children (Figure 3).

 Figure 1